 Can you pass the frailty test?

 How well you're going to fare after surgery can now be predicted by a simple 10-minute test.
 It's the result of a study on frailty carried out by Johns Hopkins researchers on 594 patients who were 65 years old or older.
-The goal is to help doctors anticipate potential surgical problems before they happen and increase the odds for a good recovery.
+The goal is to help doctors anticipate potential surgical problems before they happen and increase the odds of a good recovery.

 Here's how it works.
 Patients are given a score based on how many frailty criteria they met.
 People who meet four or more of the criteria are considered frail.
 Those who have just two or three of the indicators are considered intermediately frail.
 You are considered NON frail if you meet only one or fewer of the five criteria.

-The need for a test like this is actually surprisingly important, because up until now doctors have had to rely on tests that are limited to specific issues.
+The need for a test like this is surprisingly important, because up until now doctors have had to rely on tests that are limited to specific issues.
 For example, some doctors use the Lee Cardiac Index that looks at the likelihood of cardiovascular complications.
 That's great if you have heart problems, but doesn't help the surgeon if you have other medical issues.

 Some surgeons judge a patient's capacity to withstand chest surgery by their ability to walk up a single flight of stairs.
-Physicians may also use the American Society of Anesthesiologists (ASA) score; which is based on subjective observations of a patients overall health.
-Unfortunately those tests and others commonly used tend to leave gaps and may not be accurate if the doctor isn't very familiar with the patient.
+Physicians may also use the American Society of Anesthesiologists (ASA) score; which is based on subjective observations of a patient's overall health.
+Unfortunately, those tests and others commonly used tend to leave gaps and may not be accurate if the doctor isn't very familiar with the patient.

 Researchers found that patients identified as frail were 2.5 times more likely to suffer a postoperative complication than non-frail individuals.
 Frail people were also 1.5 times more likely to spend extra time in the hospital and 20 times as likely to be discharged to a nursing home or assisted living facility after previously living at home.